nallikaea/kottans-frontend/README.md

   - git pull - git fetch + git merge;
   - git push - share my work;
   - and other;

+- Repository "kottans-frontend" and README.md file with my impressions about learned materials created.

+- Pull-request to Kottans/mock-repo with my greeting and cat sended.

 ## Intro to HTML & CSS